10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Gorges du Verdon and Lake Sainte-Croix meet below Pont du Galetas

-When you’re in Moustiers-Sainte-Marie, you’re not only close to one of the most beautiful lakes in France but also to the largest canyon in Europe—Gorges du Verdon
+When you visit Moustiers-Sainte-Marie, you’re not only near one of the most beautiful lakes in France, but also the largest canyon in Europe—Gorges du Verdon!

-What’s more fantastic?
-Lake Sainte-Croix and Gorges du Verdon are connected to each other (the turquoise waters of Lake Sainte-Croix come from Gorges du Verdon).
-This is why fun will never be absent, whether from relaxation, adventure, or both you like.
+What’s even more fantastic is that Lake Sainte-Croix and Gorges du Verdon are connected.
+The turquoise waters of Lake Sainte-Croix actually originate from Gorges du Verdon.
+This ensures that there’s never a shortage of fun, whether you prefer relaxation, adventure, or a bit of both.

 Moustiers Sainte Marie France - Gorges du Verdon glacial turquoise water